 Graduation from the high school programs listed in the preceding paragraph is not required of applicants for fisheries/hatchery technology programs.
 However, applicants for the fishery/hatchery technology or vocational scholarships, if not graduates of the high school programs listed in the preceding paragraph, must have Alaska fisheries/hatchery work experience or be enrolled or admitted to an accredited fisheries/hatchery technology program in Southeast Alaska.

-Vocational/Technical training year round application - Click to download Word document
+Vocational/Technical training application 2025 - Click to download Word document

 Ladd Macaulay Memorial Fellowship